Silicon Forks siliconforks.comDocumentation → Debugging JavaScript

 Firefox

 Alternatively, you can install the Firebug extension.
 Firebug provides a Console tab which will display JavaScript errors.
-(Note: if you are using Firefox 3, you need to install the latest beta version of Firebug.)
 Firebug also provides a JavaScript debugger to execute JavaScript code one line at a time, examine the values of variables, and so on.

 To log information to the Firebug console, use the console.log function: